omnibond/ccRender/README.rst

 Python requirements
 -------------------

 At the time of this instruction, the latest version of Blender is 3.1 that comes bundled with Python 3.10.
-You will need to make sure you are using that version of Python in order for Blender to recgnoize its dependencies.
+You will need to make sure you are using that version of Python in order for Blender to recognize its dependencies.

 Ubuntu (adjust this for Mac and other Linux Distributions)